justinphilpott/bookwhen-client/CONTRIBUTING.md

    ```

 ### 6. Open a Pull Request (PR):
-   On GitHub, open a PR from your branch in your forked repository to the main branch of the original repository.
+   On GitHub, open a PR from your branch in your forked repository to the main branch of this repository.
 Use the PR template to include a summary, any related issues, testing steps, and documentation updates.

 ### 7. Sync with Main Regularly:
    For long-running PRs, periodically sync your branch with main to avoid conflicts: